Cécile Tormay: Private life

 Cecilé Tormay never married, did not have children, worked as an independent writer, and led a traditionally “male” life.
 It was in stark contrast to her radical right-wing political positions in favor of the traditional family.
-She became a part of a big public scandal when on October 30th, 1923, Count Rafael Zichy filed for divorce with his wife, Countess Eduardina Pallavicini (daughter of the economist Ede Pallavicini), based on charges of an “unnatural” relationship between his wife and Cecilé Tormay.
-This relationship caused a great scandal at the time and was widely commented on by the contemporary press to the point that the two women, to protect their image, decided to sue Count Zichy who was eventually - on the personal intervention of Miklós Horthy himself - sentenced to one and a half years in prison.
+She became a part of a big public scandal when on October 30, 1923, Count Rafael Zichy filed for divorce with his wife, Countess Eduardina Pallavicini (daughter of the economist Ede Pallavicini), based on charges of an “unnatural” relationship between his wife and Cecilé Tormay.
+This relationship caused a great scandal at the time and was widely commented on by the contemporary press to the point that the two women, to protect their image, decided to sue Count Zichy who was eventually—on the personal intervention of Miklós Horthy himself—sentenced to one and a half years in prison.
 Despite the colossal legal documentation of the case, the only materials that survived were the decisions and sentencing of the courts and the testimonials of the servants.
 None of the minutes, expert opinions, and testimonials of prominent witnesses survived.
 The servants referred to Tormay as csira, a sprout - a rural dialect word, widely used to describe and conceptualize non-normative sexualities there (as servants claimed that Tormay loved Pallavicini "like a man").

-Countess Pallavicini, however, was not the only woman in Tormay's life: as a young woman she travelled Europe with an Italian woman Francesca D’Orsay for fifteen years before the war; in the last decade of her life, they lived in Mátraháza, in the villa they bought together with Count Lajosné Ambrózy-Migazzi.
+Countess Pallavicini, however, was not the only woman in Tormay's life: as a young woman she travelled Europe with an Italian woman, Francesca D’Orsay, for fifteen years before the war. in the last decade of her life, they lived in Mátraháza, in the villa they bought together with Count Lajosné Ambrózy-Migazzi.

 Far-right figure

-She was a great admirer of Mussolini.
+She was a great admirer of Benito Mussolini.
 In 1932, on the tenth anniversary of the March on Rome, she met the Italian dictator, presenting him the good wishes of her Hungarian women's league in a speech in Italian.

-From the 1990s Tomay has been revived by political groups such as Jobbik, who share her far-right and anti-semitic views.
+From the 1990s Tomay has been revived by political groups such as Jobbik, who share her far-right and antisemitic views.
 Gábor Vona praised her in a speech made in November 2009.
 In 2012 Fidesz, the party of the governing coalition, also was promoting Tormay.
 Máté Kocsis and Sándor Lezsák, both Fidesz members of the National Assembly of Hungary unveiled a statue of Tormay, hailing her as a “great patriot".
-This was followed by an attempt to rename streets in Budapest after such anti-semites as Tormay and József Nyírő, a member of the Nazi Arrow Cross Party.
-However the Budapest mayor, István Tarlós suspended this initiative, following an international outcry.
+This was followed by an attempt to rename streets in Budapest after such antisemites as Tormay and József Nyírő, a member of the Nazi Arrow Cross Party.
+However, following an international outcry, István Tarlós, the mayor of Budapest, suspended this initiative.